CoachAsim/engineering-practicum-term-02-final-project-guide/05-learning-react-through-documentation.md

 So we will use this documentation to ensure we understand and can apply the core concepts before building our own frontend.

+This means we won't be touching our final project in VSCode until we finish these steps 😊

 ## 📌 Learning Path

 ### 🔹 To-do List